 In a nutshell, people often choose the hotel option when they’re looking for something more predictable and reliable with a high level of comfort and amenities and with family.

 Hostels are the one for travelers/Backpackers who are on a budget and want to send the least amount and little time in their room.
 If you are traveling in a small group or on your own.
 Then Hostel is for you as the rooms are dorm rooms where you are sharing a room with 6, 8 or even more depending on the hostel.

 Sometimes the hostel offers a private room for that little bit extra.
 Some hostel offers lockers that are available for storage of personal items but I have not been to one yet that offer this.
 Hostels come with a common area where all the travelers hang out to meet one another.

 A few hostels I have been in have a room with computers to users.
 The main advantage to choosing a hostel over a hotel is that the price is drastically lower than a hotel since you’re sharing a room, your safety isn’t as predictable as a private hotel room.
 As you are with random people so keep your belongings safe.

 Making the Choice

-There are many pros and cons to each of these and your decision will likely vary based on your budget, where you’re going, and why you’re going.
+There are many pros and cons to each of these.Your decision will likely vary based on your budget. where you’re going, and why you’re going.
 To help you summarize how to make this decision, consider this:

-Hotels are a good choice if your budget is flexible and you’re optimizing for comfort and being catered to by staff.
+Hotels are a good choice if your budget is flexible.
+You’re optimizing for comfort and being catered to by staff.
 Also if you are going holiday with family a hotel will be better and cleaner than a hostel.

 So what about you?
 Have you tried any of the above- or even all of them?
-Let us know how our experience was in the comment below!
+Let us know how our experience was in the comments below!